Keeps Review: The Truth About Their Hair Loss Treatments?

 What Causes Male Pattern Hair Loss?

 Androgenic alopecia (AGA) is the medical name of male pattern hair loss.
-It involves the progressive shrinking of the hair follicle, a process that is induced by androgen sensitivity.[1]Ho, C.H., Sood, T., Zito, P.M., (2024), Androgenetic Alopecia.
+It involves the progressive miniaturization of hair follicles, a process that is induced by androgen sensitivity and driven predominantly by interactions between genes and the hormone dihydrotestosterone (DHT).[1]Ho, C.H., Sood, T., Zito, P.M., (2024), Androgenetic Alopecia.
 Available at: https://www.ncbi.nlm.nih.gov/books/NBK430924/ (Accessed: 07 January 2026)

 What Does Keeps Offer?